Sailor-Inc/Sailor-plus/README.md

 **Required Must-have Stories**
   * **Log up/in Screen**
-    - [ ] User can sign in/sign up to an account using Parse
+    - [X] User can sign in/sign up to an account using Parse

   * **Map**
-    - [ ] User can see a map with the top 20 places
+    - [X] User can see a map with the top 20 places
     - [ ] User can see a list of the top user photos of a selected place inside a modal/new activity
     - [ ] User can filter by friends locations
-    - [ ] User can add a photo of his travel location, and a caption
+    - [X] User can add a photo of his travel location, and a caption

   * **Discover/Feed screen**
     - [ ] User can see a feed with latest photos and details of the places of the people they follow
-    - [ ] User can click on the image to see a detailed view
+    - [X] User can click on the image to see a detailed view
-    - [ ] User can double click an image to top a location/post
+    - [X] User can double click an image to top a location/post
     - [ ] User can click on the location of the selected post to see a modal/activity of the top posts of that location
     - [ ] User can scroll down with endless scrolling (or until there are no more photos to show)

   * **Profile screen**
-    - [ ] User can click on a button to see the settings of his account
+    - [X] User can click on a button to see the settings of his account
       * Settings screen
-      - [ ] User can log out
+      - [X] User can log out
-     - [ ] User can change his profile picture
+     - [X] User can change his profile picture
-     - [ ] User can see the his followers
+     - [X] User can see the his followers
-     - [ ] User can see the people they follow
+     - [X] User can see the people they follow
      - [ ] User can scroll down with endless scrolling (or until there are no more photos to show)
-     - [ ] User can see his location posts in a grid layout
+     - [X] User can see his location posts in a grid layout
-     - [ ] User can click on a location post and see details
+     - [X] User can click on a location post and see details

   * **Selected profile screen**
-     - [ ] User can see the followers
+     - [X] User can see the followers
-     - [ ] User can see the people that account follows
+     - [X] User can see the people that account follows
      - [ ] User can scroll down with endless scrolling (or until there are no more photos to show)
-     - [ ] User can see that account location posts in a grid layout
+     - [X] User can see that account location posts in a grid layout
-     - [ ] User can click on a location post and see details
+     - [X] User can click on a location post and see details

   * **Visuals**
-     - [ ] The app visuals must be approved by 10 of my friends
      - [ ] The app visuals must be approved by my manager

  **Optional Nice-to-have Stories**